Oakdale & Holly Bush Ramble

 Leaving home to begin a cycle ride is an absolute pleasure.
 I feel very fortunate to live in a small village where my main concerns are pedestrians and dogs, rather than busy roads with speeding cars and thundering trucks.

-Sitting on the southwestern side of a prominent hill overlooking the Sirhowy River; the village was designed to provide a place of "healthful living" for the workers of Tredegar Iron & Coal Co. and the Oakdale Steam Navigation Co.
-Providing good housing, much less an entire village for its workers was a very unusual concept for a company to embrace at its time.
+Sitting on the southwestern side of a prominent hill overlooking the Sirhowy River; the village was designed and built by the Tredegar Iron & Coal Company and the Oakdale Steam Navigation Company to provide a place of "healthful living" for its workers.
+The idea of a company addressing the lives its workers was at the time a very unusual concept.

-It's not a big place, but it's full of personality.
 I first cycle up Ashville Ave. which climbs slightly around to the top of the village.
 The roads are narrow and traffic is little-to-none.
 This road along with Markham Cresent and Llwyn-On Road form the outer ring of the "horseshoe".

 There are two types of housing in Oakdale; old and new.
 The old are located within the "horseshoe" which are Edwardian in style and built when the village was first conceived.